Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 ![Top Right](img/en/top_right.jpg)

 In the top right you can find your content guide.
-It shows you your current mission, current events in your area, where to go for the next mission or piece needed for map completion.
-Besides that it can also show achievements you currently track.
+It shows you your current mission, current events in your area, where to go for the next mission or pieces needed for map completion.
+Besides that it can also show achievements or collections you currently track.

 **Bottom left**